Want an active dog? Discover the top 11 herding dog breeds

 One word that ideally describes the English Sheepdog’s personality is “benevolent.”

-These are kind-hearted, gentle giants, and they make great family dogs.
+These are kind-hearted, gentle giants who make great family dogs.
 They are also very protective of their families and are excellent watchdogs.
 They are not aggressive and will not attack unless they feel their families are in danger.

 Because they are bred to herd sheep, they have a strong herding instinct.
 They may try to “herd” children by nipping at their heels.